Antimicrobial Resistance: An International Concern

 Combatting Antimicrobial Resistance: A National Priority

 In April 2015, the Public Health Agency of Canada announced that Health Canada’s Veterinary Drugs Directorate will introduce new federal regulations that will require veterinary oversight of the use of antimicrobials administered to food animals including those administered in feed or water.
-The tentative date to have this completed is the end of 2016.
+The date to have this completed is December 1, 2018.

 These initiatives are part of the Government of Canada's released Action Plan on Antimicrobial Resistance (AMR) and Use in Canada, which builds on the Federal Framework for Action announced in October 2014.

 On September 5 2017, Public Health Agency of Canada published its document, Tackling Antimicrobial Resistance and Antimicrobial Use: A Pan-Canadian Framework for Action.